JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20200505: completed the week of memorizing logic, now on to ex28 Julian's Boolean.

+20200421: completed Ex25 and Ex26 was a test of both 24 and 25.
+Next up is logic with Ex27.

 20200416: end in sight for ex25..  ex26 is a test of ex 24 & 25 so mebbe a little teeny tiny amount of revision.

 20200324: https://teamtreehouse.com/community/what-is-the-difference-between-puts-vs-return-when-defining-a-method